Research

 Data-driven methods

-Data-driven methods such as machine learning can yield valuable insights on large datasets and nonlinear systems.
-Since these methods encode biases in data into their future performance and are often difficult to analyze, understanding the datasets we use is critical to ensure trustworthy and reproducible performance.
+As data-driven methods encode biases in data into their future performance and are often difficult to analyze, understanding the datasets we use is critical to ensure trustworthy and reproducible performance.
 In co-led work with Charlotte Connolly, we adapt best practices from software engineering to transparently document biases and technical aspects of Earth science datasets through an iterative process based on community feedback.
 Improved dataset curation supports the scientific enterprise in general and lower barriers to entry for the field by making public information that may otherwise be confined to internal networks.

 PUBLICATIONS

-Connolly, Charlotte J. & Hueholt, Daniel M. (co-led), Melissa A. Burt: Datasheets for Earth Science Datasets.
-In review at Bulletin of the American Meteorological Society.
-Preprint at doi.org/10.31219/osf.io/hwa3p
+Connolly, Charlotte J. & Hueholt, Daniel M. (co-led), Melissa A. Burt, 2025: Datasheets for Earth Science Datasets.
+Bulletin of the American Meteorological Society. doi.org/10.1175/BAMS-D-24-0203.1

 In addition, I design educational materials to help practitioners use data-driven methods and understand their limitations.